alelodato/Resume-Project/README.md

+> **Note:**
+> This website was originally built in pure HTML, CSS, and vanilla JavaScript during my web development course.
+> It represents one of my first complete projects while I was still learning the fundamentals of frontend development.
+> A future version of this portfolio will be rebuilt with **React** to provide better scalability, maintainability, and improved UX.

 # 💼 Resume Project — Personal Portfolio Website

 A responsive, multilingual resume website built with HTML, CSS, and JavaScript.
 Designed to showcase a developer's skills, work history, and contact information, this portfolio is easily customizable and deployable via GitHub Pages.